 I tend to dislike most vegetarian gravies as they are either over-salted or too paste-like.
 Not to mention they are wildly bright yellow thanks to most vegetarian broths.

-I used my rich mushroom stock for this recipe and it came out so flavorful.
-Lenny kept insisting that it was a beef-based gravy, and not vegetarian gravy, it has that much flavor.
-The deep dark color is from the caramelized mushrooms which adds so much flavor.
+I used my rich mushroom stock for this recipe and it came out so so good!
+Lenny kept insisting that it was a beef-based gravy, and not vegetarian, it has that much flavor.
+The deep dark color is from the caramelized mushrooms which adds great depth to the flavor.

 I use the same method for this vegetarian gravy recipe that I use for my meat-based gravy recipes.
 It is the beurre manie method, (little how-to video) which is basically making a paste out of butter and flour.
 This method creates a super smooth gravy with no lumps and it is so fast as well as easy.
 Perfection every time!

 Mix together butter with flour to form the beurre manie.

 Place turkey stock in a large, shallow frying pan or roasting pan from the turkey on the stove over medium heat.

 Whisk in the beurre manié until smooth, then switch to a wooden spoon and continue stirring until thick.